|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Sanctuary Trek Start

 As soon as you land at Tribhuwan International Airport, we will welcome you with a Marigold garland and take you to your hotel in a private vehicle.
-However, you will have to visit Discovery World Trekking for the trip briefing.
-If you are a group, we can conduct a trip briefing at your hotel.
+However, you will have to visit Discovery World Trekking for payment clearance and last-minute preparations.

 On your trip departure day, we'll drive to Pokhara on a tourist bus.
 The ride to Pokhara will last for 6 to 7 hours and starts at around 7 a.m.
 From Pokhara, we will catch a jeep or taxi to reach Dhampus, our destination for the day.